 At UMC Health System, we know that each heartbeat is unique to the individual.
 That’s why when Boyce Wyrick had a heart attack, he trusted the cardiac team at UMC.
-Much like making the upright bass sound even more powerful when it is joined by the symphony, our full team of cardiologists, cardiac surgeons and cardiac rehab makes your recovery at UMC even stronger.
+Much like making the symphony even more powerful when it is joined by the sound of the upright bass, our full team of cardiologists, cardiac surgeons and cardiac rehab makes your recovery at UMC even stronger.

 UMC Cardiac Rehabilitation

 Our Cardiac Rehabilitation program is detailed and designed to improve cardiovascular health following a cardiac event or procedure.
 It is physician supervised and allows Cardiac Rehab therapists to give tools for lifestyle changes and preventing future events.

 Through cardiac rehab, our patients can heal in multiple ways: physically, emotionally and mentally.
 They also are able to interact with others who have experienced a similar health event.

 Patients who attend cardiac rehab are more likely to:

 - 40% less likely to have another event